-There are 39 community leases on Town Belt covering 5.9 ha.
+There are 41 community leases on Town Belt covering 5.9 hectares.
 The lessees of these areas manage the Town Belt on behalf of the Council subject to terms and conditions in the lease.
 In most cases, such as the Renouf Tennis Centre, the organisation owns, manages and maintains the facility.

-The future of the Town Belt depends on the active involvement of the community as it did during the early period of development.
+The future of the Town Belt depends on the active involvement of the community, as it did during the early period of development.
 Council resources are limited and the future work on the Town Belt depends heavily on the involvement of the public to ensure its success.
 Council officers and community groups need to work closely in organising projects that align with the objectives of this management plan.
-In particular getting young people involved in community activity to help them develop their leadership potential.
+In particular, getting young people involved in community activity and projects on the Town Belt to help them develop their leadership potential.